What Are Apartment Amenities? (Including 8 Must-Haves)

 Apartment amenities are non-essential features, but you might find that you just can't live without them!
 Learn how amenities impact the price of rent and more.

 Apartment amenities are any extra features or services offered by your apartment complex.
-These days, finding an apartment means scouring the internet for units that offer the best amenities.
+These days, finding an apartment often means scouring the internet for units that offer the best amenities.

 In this article, we’ll explore everything you need to know about apartment amenities and which ones are right for you.
 We've also included 54 great amenities across two categories (community and in-unit).